mwaba-thomas/mwaba-thomas/README.md

 - 👋 Hi, I’m @ThomasMwaba
-- I’m interested in Cloud Computing and Python Programming
-- I am  learning Backend Development (Django Framework) and AWS Certified Developer Associate
+- I am  Backend Developer (Django Framework) and AWS Certified Developer Associate
-- 📫 You can reach me on linkedin, linkedin.com/in/mwangelwa-thomas-mwaba
+- 📫 You can reach me on linkedin, linkedin.com/in/thomasmwaba/

 <!---
 ThomasMwaba/ThomasMwaba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.